 We will publish a copy of your completed application form and relevant supporting documents and drawings on our website.
 We may publish comments and objections on our website, and this will include your name and possibly your address.
 If the Council’s decision on the application is appealed, the Government’s Planning Inspectorate, who considers the appeal, will ask for copies of all application correspondence and they may also publish comments online.

 The law requires us to maintain the information on the register of planning applications indefinitely, and as such information relating to applications will be available on our website permanently.
-Comments and objections on applications do not form part of the statutory register, and as such we will only retain these for twelve months following a decision being made unless an appeal is lodged.

 In order to protect your personal data from any unnecessary disclosure, we will remove personal telephone numbers, mobile numbers, email addresses and signatures from the information that may be viewed online, but we will not as standard remove these details where they relate to your professional capacity (e.g. as an agent).

 We will also remove any sensitive personal data that is legitimately required in the application process, such as information about your health, prior to publication.

 We also reserve the right not to publish any documents containing perceived insulting, offensive, abusive or obscene comments.